Kaworu Nagisa: Conception

-Anno conceived him as an "ideal male".
+Anno conceived him as an idealized version of Shinji, someone everyone would fall in love with.
+Like other characters in the series, Anno conceived Kaworu based on his own personality.
+He described Rei and Kaworu as part of his unconscious, and Kaworu specifically as his shadow—the dark and unconscious side of the psyche.
 According to him, "The plan was that the 'unconscious Shinji' would be Ayanami Rei, the Shinji who appears on the surface would be Ikari Shinji, and the 'ideal Shinji' would be Nagisa Kaworu".
+The series' staff also described Kaworu as an embodiment of Anno's "death wish".
 Character designer Yoshiyuki Sadamoto conceived him as "more elegant and more refined" than Shinji, and compared to him he would be "taller, thinner and with a smaller face".
-For the somatic features of his face, he decided to combine those of Rei, Shinji, and Asuka Langley Soryu.
+For the somatic features of his face, he decided to combine those of Rei, Shinji, and Asuka Langley Soryu, and took inspiration from the boys of the Japanese idol company Johnny's Jr., known for their youthful, androgynous facial features.
+Sadamoto himself had the opportunity to meet several members of Johnny's Jr. backstage.
 While designing him, Sadamoto envisioned him with a "younger" voice than in the final version.
-In one of the drafts of the twenty-fourth episode, he is described as a blond-haired boy, but during production staff decided to change his hair colour to white.
+One of the drafts of the twenty-fourth episode described him as a blond-haired boy, but during production staff decided to change his hair colour to white.
 Following a personal request from the director, colorist Harumi Takaboshi made his eyes red to be analogous with Rei's and give him "a distinct impression".
 Although he was conceived to appear only in the final episodes, during the making of the opening theme the main staff decided to depict him with a sketch by Sadamoto; in the editing phase, the sketch was inserted before a frame depicting Rei Ayanami and the caption "Angels".

-In the early stages of production, scriptwriter Akio Satsukawa wrote some drafts of the twenty-fourth episode's script, in which Kaworu's relationship with Shinji would have been expanded upon and presented with less ambiguity.
-Some of his ideas included Kaworu and Shinji swimming naked in a river at night, Kaworu proposing to Shinji to play piano and cello together and a kiss scene between them.
-Anno originally gave him an outline that Satsukawa greatly expanded upon, something that struck Sadamoto.
-Though Anno did not dissuade Satsukawa and the homoerotic tone of his draft, at one point he considered it "above my tolerance level".
-The Evangelion staff and producers also rejected these proposals.
-Episode director and animator Masayuki refused to work on them and threatened to resign.
-The drafts underwent several modifications before being accepted as the definitive script.
-However, they did not change or alter the essence of Kaworu's character; Anno said the draft's "atmosphere" was preserved in the script.
-Anno explained he wanted to hold on to the idea of an Angel "conversing in human language", mentioning it as a progression from Shinji's conversation with the Angel Leliel in the sixteenth episode.
-He also considered expanding Kaworu's role in the expanded director's cut version of the episode, but decided to prioritize clarifying Kaworu's connection to Seele instead.
+Kaworu's role remained largely unchanged in the final version of the series since then.
+According to Sadamoto, however, Kaworu was not originally meant to be the last Angel.
+Instead, the staff simply envisioned that, after presenting Angels with widely different forms and abilities, one of them would eventually assume a human appearance.